-- Do not approach, touch, move, or disturb it, but carefully leave the area the same way you entered. - In remote surroundings, mark the general area where you encountered a munition, so local authorities can locate it.
-DO NOT go closer to a munition when marking the area.
+- Do not approach, touch, move, or disturb, but carefully leave area the same way you entered. - In remote surroundings, - Mark the general area where you encountered a munition, so local authorities can locate the area. - DO NOT get closer to the munition when marking the area.